ngchrbn/ngchrbn/README.md

 # Hello, folks! <!-- <img src="https://github.com/ngchrbn/ngchrbn/blob/main/images/wave.gif"> -->

-My name is Guy Cherubin and I'm a Computer Science student at cairo university.
-I am majoring in Computer Science and minoring in Information System.
+A graduate from Cairo University(Egypt), I hold a Bachelor’s degree in Computer Science with a minor in Information Systems.
+I enjoy the challenge of creating efficient, user-friendly solutions and I am always eager to learn and implement new design methodologies.

 I am interested in 🐍Python and Data Science.